SolidLabResearch/Bashlib/documentation/markdown/tutorial.md

 **Make sure you have read permissisons for the source location and write permissions for the destination location when they are on a pod.**

 We will demonstrate the copy command by uploading a profile image form our local disk.
-If you have chosen a local image file, we can now upload this to our pod as follows:
+If you have chosen a local image file called `contacts.ttl`, we can now upload this to our pod as follows:
 ```
- bashlib-auth cp contacts.ttl base:/profile/
+bashlib-solid cp contacts.ttl base:/profile/
 ```
 This copies the `contacts.ttl` file to the container at the url `http://localhost:3000/bob/profile/`, and creates the contacts.ttl resource in this container.
 We can now request the copied file as follows:
 ```
- bashlib-auth cat base:/profile/contacts.ttl
+bashlib-solid cat base:/profile/contacts.ttl
 ```
 We can also copy resources from one location on our pod to another location as follows:
 ```
- bashlib-auth cp base:/profile/contacts.ttl base:/test/
+bashlib-solid cp base:/profile/contacts.ttl base:/test/
 ```
 and can now fetch the resource at the target location
 ```
- bashlib-auth fetch base:/test/contacts.ttl
+bashlib-solid fetch base:/test/contacts.ttl
 ```
 We see that the missing containers were automatically created.